shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/1-business-continuity-issues.md

 ## Review

-In this lab, you performed the following tasks:
+In this lab, you have performed:

 - Configured Peering: Established peering between VNet1 and VNet2 for VM communication.
 - Diagnosed Networking Issues: Identified DNS resolution problems with VM3 using Azure Bastion.